The effects of a traumatic brain injury vary depending on how serious your injury is:

 After a head injury, your doctor may recommend either a CT scan or MRI, depending on the seriousness of your condition.
 CT scans are typically used in emergency cases and will show any skull fractures, bleeding, bruising, swelling or blood clots.
 MRIs are used in non-emergency situations or after your condition has stabilized.
 Doctors may also check for swelling by assessing pressure in your skull.

 Our search tool can help you find the right neuroscience specialist.

-- Mild brain injury or trauma: can usually be treated simply with rest and over-the-counter pain relievers for your headaches.
-But your condition still needs to be monitored by your family members to make sure it’s not getting worse.
-Your neurologist will let you know when it’s safe to get back to your normal activities.
+Mild brain injuries are typically treated with rest and over-the-counter pain relievers to ease your headaches.
+Friends or family members should check on you to make sure your symptoms are not getting worse.
+Your doctor will let you know when it’s safe to get back to your normal activities.